lmadevtools/Project_For_Odoo_DB/README.md

   - Put in comment JSON code and udpating it by DB
   - Writing the unit test for DB
   - Writing the main_test_DB to try the DB access
+  - Writing the db_faker to complete DB with fake data

 ---------